cypress-io/cypress/CONTRIBUTING.md

 Generally when making contributions, you are typically making them to a small number of packages.
 Most of your local development work will be inside a single package at a time.

-Each package documents how to best work with it, so simply consult the `README.md` of each package.
+Each package documents how to best work with it, so consult the `README.md` of each package.

 They will outline development and test procedures.
 When in doubt just look at the `scripts` of each `package.json` file.
 Everything we do at Cypress is contained there.